 DETAILED EMERGENCY PLANNING AND PREPAREDNESS FINDINGS

+9.2.
+EMERGENCY RESPONSE

+9.2(1) Issue: The plant’s emergency facilities are not sufficiently protected and equipped to ensure long term effective implementation of the emergency response actions and protection of the personnel.

+The team noted the following:

 The On-site back-up emergency response centre in the main administrative building (ZV1) has an air supply system filtered for aerosols but not for Iodine.
 There is no analysis to assess performance of the system for cases of prolonged releases.